JermyTan/giffindor/README.md

 ## Alternative

-See [here](https://git.garena.com/tanjkq/giffindor/tree/redux) for implementation of Giffindor with Redux
+See [here](https://git.garena.com/tanjkq/giffindor/tree/master) for implementation of Giffindor with React Context

 ## Features